Powerful Yet Easy Ideas to Help Flood Victims Recover

 While gifting an old car to charity may not be an option for everyone, this type of contribution can go along way to help if it’s the right time for you.
 Habitat for Humanity recycles old vehicles and receives 80 percent of the gross revenue.
 These funds help the organization provide emergency shelter through their Disaster Risk and Reduction Response program, as well as their regular home construction projects.

 Did you ever think you could save three lives in less than 10 minutes?
 By donating a pint of blood to the American Red Cross, you can do just that, making it an incredibly impactful way to make a difference from anywhere.
 The entire process takes 45 minutes, with the actual blood donation portion taking between 8-10 minutes.
 For more information on how to donate, visit the Canadian Blood Services online.

 4. Raise money through crowdfunding

 Crowdfunding is a quick way to donate to flood victims who need help right away.
 Through GoFundMe, you can launch a disaster fundraiser and begin sharing it with your network of friends and family members within minutes.
-GoFundMe’s free fundraising model allows you to keep more of the donations you receive, which means more flood victims can receive help.
+GoFundMe’s fundraising model allows you to keep more of the donations you receive, which means more flood victims can receive help.

 Our blog is full of crowdfunding resources to help you along the way, like tips on running a successful disaster relief fund or general fundraising ideas for disaster relief.
 Our disaster fundraising guide can help you create a compelling fundraiser specifically for recovery efforts.